GSench/KotlinStudy/Topics/Coroutines/Coroutines.md

 Note that in such case, no other `CoroutineContext` elements are inherited from `someScope`, as `parentJob` is the `Job` only.

-We can achieve the same results with the previouse approach:
+We can achieve the same results with the previous approach:

 ```kotlin
 val parentJob = someScope.launch {